Monday, November 23, 2020

 “...So that is from the Underworld?”
 Sairek questioned, confused.

-“I don’t think I could try to sense that right now even if I tried…” Sairek said through gritted teeth.
-“It’s coming this way… we need to decide what to do.
+“I don’t think I could try to sense that right now even if I tried…” Sairek said through gritted teeth, glancing back over to it as it began moving once again.
+“It’s coming this way… We need to decide what to do...
 Quickly.”

 “Well we can’t let that thing stand, that’s for sure…” Nayleen started, putting her daggers back into their sheathes quietly and reaching for the bow as she finally managed to pry her eyes away from it to look behind her to Sairek.
 “It looks all plant-like.
 Fire should do the trick… Can you make a small flame?
 I’m gonna light up an arrow and hit it with one.”